Rank In PublicRank In Public

 • Prepare tailored descriptions, multiple aspect ratios, and animated previews so you can submit as soon as slots reopen.

-• The design-first readership values clarity; emphasise visual storytelling and succinct benefit statements.
+• The design-first readership values clarity; emphasize visual storytelling and succinct benefit statements.

 • Engagement takes the form of votes and short reactions, so collect qualitative comments elsewhere if you need deeper insights.